Academic writing is long-term. The peer review process is notoriously slow.

 Then shout it to the world when it gets accepted.

 Be social to share

-Note that all the content that can be created from the process posts above are before your journal or book manuscript is published.
+Note that all the content that can be created from the process posts above are before your journal or book manuscript is even published.

 Download your free templates